anzbert/rusty_link/README.md

 ## Credits

 Thanks to Magnus Herold for [his implementation](https://github.com/magdaddy/ableton-link-rs).
 I made this library to learn about FFI in Rust and I started it as a fork of his.
-His library is great and adds a number of additional mappings, such as a ones to Clock in Ableton's C++ code.
+His library is great and adds a number of additional mappings, such as the ones to Clock in Ableton's C++ code.
 This crate on the other hand is purely built on Ableton's own C Wrapper, and requires Host Time Filters and Clock helper functions to be implemented in pure Rust, if these are required by the user.

 Some code for splitting closures has been borrowed from [ffi_helpers](https://crates.io/crates/ffi_helpers) with altered functionality.
 Thanks to Michael F Bryan for his work.
 [Pull request](https://github.com/Michael-F-Bryan/ffi_helpers/pull/8) to ffi_helpers pending.